mo7mmed77/Kidnapped_Vehicle_project/README.md

 This includes the transformation of observation points from the vehicle coordinates to the map coordinates.
 Then the closest neighbor algorthim is used to find the nearest particle to each landmark.
 Then calculating weights for each mapped observation, and finally calculating the multi-variate Guassian distribution.

 # Resampling of particles.
-The particles are resampled based on the corrosponding weights distribution.
+The particles are resampled based on the probability corrosponding to their weights distribution.

 # Finding the Opitimal Particle Number.